icebob/fullstack-moleculer/README.md

 I have created a Websocket server transporter and a Websocket client transporter.
 You should set the WebsocketServer transporter in the backend Moleculer node and set the WebsocketClient transporter in the browser Moleculer node using with the same port number.

-It means you can connect to the backend Moleculer node from multiple browser nodes and you can't use multiple backend nodes.
+It means you can connect to the backend Moleculer node from multiple browser nodes but you can't use multiple nodes on the backend.

 ## Configuration